void6670/Free-GPT-DiscordBot/Readme.md

 Here are some tasks that need attention:

 - [ ] Implement embeds for a more visually appealing UI.
-- [ ] Enhance YouTube video summarization functionality.
+- [ ] Fix the YouTube video summarization functionality.
-- [ ] Allow users to set custom system prompts.
+- [ ] Allow users to set custom system prompts for better personalization.

 Feel free to tackle any of these tasks or add new ones!